HeavenVolkoff/tghook/README.md

 # tghook

-A simple framework for creating telegram bots servers that exclusively use webhook for communication
+A simple python `3.9+` library for creating telegram bots servers that exclusively use webhook for communication

+> This project is in its infancy.
+It currently implements a minimum scope with a working HTTPS server and webhook setup,
+> plus external calls to a user defined function for implementing the bot functionality.
+>
+> The API is **NOT** stable, and may change completely overnight.

+## Documentation

+Currently there are no plans to write one.
+The code is fairly small and reasonable commented.

+If you want to know how to use this, check the examples below.

 ## Examples

+Some real world use cases for this library:

 - [url_to_video](./tghook/example/url_to_video.py):
-  A simple bot that attempts to extract direct video URLs from websites using yt-dlp
+  A simple bot that attempts to extract direct video URLs from websites using yt-dlp, check it live on telegram [here](https://t.me/get_videos_url_bot)

 Copyright © 2021 Vítor Vasconcellos